Home > Index > N-O

 Nanuuk

 Nearly-abstract game by Günter Cornett depicts Inuit hunters after fish, seals, whales and walrus.
 The winner is the player who brings in the biggest haul, but complications arise because each time a hunter moves he creates cracks in the ice which cannot be crossed, unless he can earn a kayak.
 Also available are huskies and sledges to move faster.
 Also to contend with are polar bears which deprive a hunter of his harpoon, but allow displacing the bear so as to disprupt another's plans.
 As there is no luck, a game which rewards careful planning and estimation of others' plans.
 Finishes in less than thirty minutes.
 Designed for four, but works well as a tough two-player contest also.
 Less interesting for three.
 Four player partnership game is a very accessible and interesting challenge for team play.
 Includes nice wooden pieces, especially the polar bears and a booklet of background information on the life of the Inuit.
 Has appeared in two editions – the above refers to the second edition.
 I wrote nearly-abstract, but if you get a chance, see the dramatic movie Atanarjuat: The Fast Runner, where even the ice cracks form a dramatic element.
-[Bambus]
+[Two vs. Two Games]

 Nascar Champions